Blog / General / A Straight-to-the-Point Guide to WooCommerce Custom Payment Gateways

 WooCommerce offers payment gateway extensions through a form of code that are known as core classes.
 You can get a coding professional to use these core classes and add custom functions to them to extend their functionality and cover the custom payment gateway you need.

-Create a WooCommerce Custom Payment Gateway Redirect
+Create a Custom Payment Gateway Redirect on Your WooCommerce Store

 Some store owners also want to set up their WooCommerce custom payment gateway solution in a way that lets them redirect their customers to the payment gateway when they land on the payments page.